/ work/news-chatbot

 why this problem was worth solving

 News consumption is fragmented.
 Readers want context fast — what happened, why it matters, what to read next — but the editorial product is still organized as a stream of articles.
-The client needed a conversational layer on top of their content that could summarize, compare, and recommend across their entire live corpus, without producing hallucinations or stale answers.
+The client needed a conversational layer on top of their content that could summarize, compare, and recommend across their entire live corpus, plus surface trending topics from outside their archive — without producing hallucinations or stale answers.

-The hard constraints were three: sub-200ms latency at scale (chat is unusable past that threshold), strict factual grounding in the client's editorial archive (no LLM guesses), and serverless cost predictability at unknown traffic shapes — peaks driven by breaking news, not by user growth curves.
+The hard constraints were three: low latency at scale (conversation is unusable past a few seconds), strict factual grounding in the client's editorial archive (no LLM guesses), and predictable infrastructure cost at unknown traffic shapes — peaks driven by breaking news, not by user growth curves.

 // design constraint